plaintoothpaste/PLG/readme.md

 `radialPLG`

 Identical to the regular PLG but adds an option to tranform the cartesian coordinate system to a radial one.
 This is achived by setting the xvalues to the radius and the y values to the theta (in radians).
-The y values are not changed.
+The z values are not changed.

 ```matlab
 obj = radialPLG(); % no input creates an empty object